 Pension claims which you do not claim immediately are not lost: If you only make your pension application later or if you first take only a partial pension, you will receive a higher full pension later on.
 For each month after reaching the standard retirement age in which you have not applied for your full pension despite having fulfilled the prerequisites, your eventual rent will increase by 0.5% (6% per year).
 You should ask your pension provider about the process so that you do not miss any application deadlines.

-- The state pension scheme providers are members of the Deutsche Rentenversicherung Bund
+- the Deutsche Rentenversicherung Bund

 - Liaison offices for the state pension scheme: